 WisDems, hailed as a “winning machine” by POLITICO, earned recognition from the Washington Post as 2020’s State Party of the Year.
 The party’s landmark virtual fundraising events, including a live cast reading of The Princess Bride, have raised millions of dollars, and led Fast Company to dub WisDems “the only state party with its own national identity” in their “10 most innovative branding companies” list.
 WisDems’ organizing innovations have set voter contact records in the state and become national models; as the New York Times wrote, “Look to Wisconsin for Lessons on a Digital Campaign During a Pandemic.”

 Prior to serving as Chair, Wikler served as Washington DC Director and Senior Advisor for MoveOn, where he played a key leadership role in the successful battle to save the Affordable Care Act and Medicaid, as well as many of the other fights for economic, social, and racial justice of recent years.
 A lifelong activist, Wikler grew up in Madison, Wisconsin, where he first volunteered in politics at age eleven, stuffing envelopes for the Congressional campaign of his godmother, Ada Deer.
 In high school and college, he volunteered for then-Assemblywoman Tammy Baldwin, interned for Ed Garvey and Sen. Russ Feingold, and fell in love with his now-wife Beth while putting up posters together for a protest.
-Ben and Beth now live in Madison with their three children and their puppy, Pumpkin.
+Ben and Beth now live in Madison with their three children and their enormous dog, Pumpkin.